-Mike who has been in contact with Laura since the launch of Medivita’s lube, is now offering discounted rates to followers of The Endo Monologues who live with endometriosis.
+Mike who has been in contact with Jessica since the launch of Medivita’s lube, is now offering discounted rates to followers of The Endo Monologues who live with endometriosis.

 But you don’t necessarily need to be experiencing pain and inflammation for CBD lube to boost your sex life, as wellness journalist Ruby Deevoy discovered.

 She was initially dubious about trying The Tonic Clit Spritz with her partner recently but found it helped get her in the mood.

 “I was pleasantly surprised by how effective it was,” she said.
 “I’m generally pretty dubious about putting anything on my easily-irritated nethers, so I was a little nervous when I read that this particular lube contained terpenes found in Tea Tree, Eucalyptus and Menthol.

 “But I needn’t have been, it was extremely gentle and barely noticeable when first massaged in.

 “The inclusion of these extracted terpenes, plus the 100mg CBD made for heightened sensitivity in the best possible way.”